CTHRU/Hitrava/README.md

 #### Known Limitations
 <li>* Auto distinction between walking and running activities is not included in this version.</li>
-<li>* For walking and swimming activities, in this version the correct sport type must be manually in Strava directly
+<li>* For walking and swimming activities, in this version the correct sport type must be manually changed in Strava directly
 after importing the TCX file.</li>
 <li>* Distance calculation may be incorrect in this version when GPS signal is lost during a longer period or there is no
 GPS signal at all.</li>